nih-cfde/2022-nov-meeting/docs/index.md

 # The Fall 2022 NIH Common Fund Data Ecosystem Meeting November 8-9, 2022

-The Fall 2022 NIH Common Fund Data Ecosystem Program Meeting presents an opportunity to review progress over the past year and discuss strategic issues that impact the ecosystem as a whole.
-This is primarily an in-person event but some remote participation will be facilitated.

-This event will took place in [The Churchill Hotel near Embassy Row](https://www.thechurchillhotel.com/) at [1914 Connecticut Ave NW Washington, DC 20009](https://goo.gl/maps/BSnXpTTY1WTpbg188).
-Phone: (202) 797-2000
+The Fall 2022 NIH Common Fund Data Ecosystem Program Meeting was an opportunity to review progress over the past year and discuss strategic issues that impact the ecosystem as a whole.
+This event took place in [The Churchill Hotel near Embassy Row](https://www.thechurchillhotel.com/) at [1914 Connecticut Ave NW Washington, DC 20009](https://goo.gl/maps/BSnXpTTY1WTpbg188).
+This was primarily an in-person event but remote participation was facilitated.

 ## Meeting Outputs